OpenConext/OpenConext-monitoring-tests/README.md

 ===========================

 OpenConext-monitoring-tests provides a standalone Spring Boot Java application that performs tests on an OpenConext instance.
-The application can performs different health check tests that can be used to monitor the availability of a OpenConext (production) instance.
+The application performs different health check tests that can be used to monitor the availability of a OpenConext (production) instance.

 The health endpoint is available on 'http://localhost:9000/health' and is secured with username / password.